 Months of entry

-The Master of Laws (LLM) programme provides an ideal platform for high-calibre students to acquire expertise in specialised subject areas informed by world class, research-led teaching or who wish to pursue doctoral studies at a later date.
+The Master of Laws (LLM) programme provides an ideal platform for students to acquire expertise in specialised subject areas informed by world-class, research-led teaching or who wish to pursue doctoral studies at a later date.
 An LLM is an ideal way to re-orientate a career in law.

 UCL is one of the world's top universities.
 UCL Laws is based in the centre of London, embedded in the heart of the UK's elite legal community.
-UCL's LLM students are granted access to the renowned Institute of Advanced Legal Studies, which has its own extensive library, close by.
+UCL's LLM students are granted access to the renowned Institute of Advanced Legal Studies which has its own extensive library.